silviot/edx-platform-wiki/Optional-Password-Policy-Enforcement.md

-NOTE: This documentation is related to a new feature that is in Pull Request (https://github.com/edx/edx-platform/pull/2312)

 ## Overview

 This feature is to be able to enforce Open edX account password policies, via reuse of the django-password project.
 This feature is enabled via a FEATURES["USE_PASSWORD_POLICY_ENFORCEMENT"] = True switch.
 Default is False (aka don't use this feature).